0glabs/0g-doc/docs/build-with-0g/storage-cli.md

 ### 0G Storage Web Tool

-If you want a sample web based tool to upload and download your files and directories, the first simple and straightforward way is to use the Web Tool(coming soon).
+If you want a sample web based tool to upload and download your files and directories, the first simple and straightforward way is to use the [Web Tool](https://storagescan-galileo.0g.ai/tool).

 ## Installation